jordanwjolly/rpi-digital-water-bath/README.md

 type '2' and set netmask to 255.255.255.0
 Type '/G' to get to general settings
 Type '6' and turn 'command echo' to the off state
-'/X' to exit.
+Type '8', and change the command confirmation to the off state '/X' to exit.
 The device should now be able to be pinged from your pi

 STARTING THE PROGRAM